xrw002/CoinhiveGadget/README.md

 A [Coinhive](https://coinhive.com/) Monero mining Gadget for Google Sites.

 ## HiddenAutostart Gadget:
- Not visable on the page and does not notify the client visiting the webpage.
+ Not visible on the page and does not notify the client visiting the webpage.
 ## OptIn Gadget:
  Requires the client to click start and allows the user change speed (throttle) and amount of CPU threads used for mining.